c3lang/c3docs-old/docs/types.md

       // void* val3 = get_by_id(a); // ERROR expected a MyId
       void* val4 = get_by_id((MyId)a); // Works
       // a = id; // ERROR can't assign 'MyId' to 'int' }

+#### Inline distinct

+Using `inline` in the `distinct` declaration allows a distinct type to implicitly convert to its underlying type:

+    distinct Abc = int;
+    distinct Bcd = inline int;

+    fn void test()
+    {
+        Abc a = 1;
+        Bcd b = 1;

+        // int i = a; Error: Abc cannot be implicitly converted to 'int' int i = b; // This is valid

+        // However, 'inline' does not allow implicit conversion from
+        // the inline type to the distinct type:
+        // a = i; Error: Can't implicitly convert 'int' to 'Abc'
+        // b = i; Error: Can't implicitly convert 'int' to 'Bcd' }

 ### Generic types